 Save your clothes from grease and stains.
 Empty those pockets, and enjoy the happiness of clean, fresh, folded clothes on Wednesday afternoon.

-On Tuesday evening in Indianola, the entire Adaptive Sports Iowa team will be our guests for dinner.
-(They’re sharing our campsite too—sleeping inside the YMCA.)
+On Tuesday evening in Iowa Falls, the entire Adaptive Sports Iowa team will be our guests for dinner.
 We have wonderful music on stage that night, and during a break, we’ll introduce the ASI team and ask them to say a few words about their mission and their RAGBRAI experience.
 We encourage you to reach out and meet a member, visit with him or her.

 You will have the opportunity to make a donation to Adaptive Sports Iowa, but we are also excited about other results of our partnership.
 On the road, when you see these guys and girls in blue, give them a shout out from Pork Belly Ventures.
 And prepare to be encouraged and inspired by their strength and their gratitude.
 They are our heroes, and they’ll be yours, too.

 Our Cell Phones

 During RAGBRAI, we use our cell phones to make calls.
 We'll call caterers, city employees, our hosts, and our crew chiefs to make sure everything goes right in our campsites.

 We cannot keep up with incoming calls and texts during RAGBRAI.
 Being focused on doing the job we've promised you means not being focused on our phones.

 Please know in advance that we make no commitment to respond to phone calls or texts (or emails) during the week of RAGBRAI.
 Our inboxes will fill up and stay full.